couchbase/build-tools/escrow/templates/README.md

 That is all.
 The build will take roughly 30 minutes depending on the speed of the machine.

-Once the build is complete, the requested installer will be located in the `couchbase-server-@@VERSION@@` directory.
+Once the build is complete, the requested installer will be located alongside the `couchbase-server-@@VERSION@@` directory.
 The name of the installer binary various from Linux flavor to flavor.
 For example, the Centos 6 binary is
 named: